anpinghuang/Focus-Extension/README.md

 4. Click on "Load unpacked" and select the cloned directory.

-5. The FocusMax extension will now appear in your Chrome extensions.
+5. The Focus extension will now appear in your Chrome extensions.
    ![image](https://github.com/anpinghuang/Focus-Extension/assets/118650416/bae12c5b-6b1a-48e7-ade1-47648957647c)

 ## Usage 🤯
-Click on the FocusMax icon in the Chrome toolbar to access the settings menu.
+Click on the Focus icon in the Chrome toolbar to access the settings menu.

 Customize the list of completely blocked websites.